The Catherine Bettner House

 The house that became Heritage House

 Heritage House is from a bygone era and remains a special aspect of Riverside’s history.
-Owned originally by Catherine Bettner, orange grove owner, it is a Queen Anne style home where Mrs. Bettner resided until 1928.
+Originally build and owned by Catherine Bettner, orange grove owner, it is a Queen Anne style home where Mrs. Bettner resided until 1928.
 Owned now by the Riverside Metropolitan Museum, this 1891 Victorian house museum depicts life in turn-of-the century Riverside.
 An elegant reminder of the affluent homes which once graced Magnolia Avenue, Heritage House began as a project of the Riverside Museum Associates, a volunteer support group of the Riverside Metropolitan Museum.
 Heritage House, nominated to the National Register of Historic Places in 1973, serves as a fine example and reminder of Riverside’s prosperity as a citrus empire at the turn of the twentieth century.

 Volunteering at Heritage House